skip to Main Content

 text

-• Cardiovascular diseases claim more lives each year than all forms of cancer and Chronic Lower
+• Cardiovascular diseases claim more lives each year than all forms of cancer and chronic lower respiratory disease combined.

 SOURCE: AMERICAN HEART ASSOCIATION

-• Cardiovascular diseases claim more lives each year than all forms of cancer and Chronic Lower
+• Cardiovascular diseases claim more lives each year than all forms of cancer and chronic lower respiratory disease combined.

 SOURCE: HEART DISEASE AND STROKE STATISTICS